Creating Campaigns

 |---|---|

 | DRAFT | You're still working on it.
 Edit freely.
-Not visible to influencers yet. |
+You can send it to an influencer without funding first. |

-| PENDING | Funded and sent to an influencer.
-Waiting for them to accept or decline. |
+| PENDING | Sent to an influencer.
+Waiting for them to accept or decline.
+You can fund escrow at any time. |

-| ACTIVE | The influencer accepted!
-They're working on the content.
-This is when they get access to tracking links, promo codes, etc. |
+| ACTIVE | The influencer accepted AND escrow is funded.
+They're working on the content with access to tracking links, promo codes, etc. |

 | COMPLETED | All content submitted and approved.
 Ready for settlement and payout. |